 DSLR Webcam Video Marketing for Business/Entrepreneurs

-- I spend 25+ hours weekly on Zoom and other video.
+- spend 25+ hours weekly on Zoom and other video.

-- I've done more than 300 video interviews with guests.
+- have done more than 300 video interviews with guests.

-- I send a TON of correspondence to folks via VIDEO – NOT text emails.
+- send a TON of correspondence to folks via VIDEO – NOT text emails.

-- Every day, people marvel at my video quality and ask how I do it.
+- amaze people with my video quality, and ask how I do it.

 Use video for everything that you possibly can.